goliatone/core.io-pubsub-mqtt/README.md

 ## core.io PubSub MQTT

-This package is part of the [core.io][core.io] set of libraries, meaning it can be used independently or inside an **core.io** application.
+This package is part of the [core.io][https://github.com/goliatone/application-cor] set of libraries, meaning it can be used independently or inside an **core.io** application.

-To install
+To install:

 ```
 $ npm i -S core.io-pubsub-mqtt